 Sue is committed to providing local residents with a strong voice in Harrisburg.
 She works side-by-side with local officials and community leaders to protect the quality of life in our communities.
 Sue works fulltime to provide the level of service her constituents deserve and regularly attends community events across the district.

-Sue has served as a member of the Republican State Committee and as a delegate and alternate delegate to the Republican National Convention.
+Sue currently serves as a member of the Republican State Committee and has served as a delegate and alternate delegate to the Republican National Convention.
 In 2000, she was selected as one of two Pennsylvania delegates to serve on the Republican National Convention’s Rules Committee.
 She served as president of the Dauphin County Council of Republican Women in 2005 and is a past first vice chair of the Dauphin County Republican Committee.

 A lifelong resident of Dauphin County, Sue graduated from Susquehanna Township Senior High School and earned an associate’s degree in liberal arts from Harrisburg Area Community College.